 The Haq Center provides a variety of services to minority and international students including international student orientation, immigration advising, academic support services, education programs and social activities.
 In addition, the center serves as a liaison between academic departments, administrative offices and the community.
-If you have questions about the services available to minority and international students, contact Taran McZee.
+If you have questions about the services available to minority students, contact Taran McZee.

 If you are a new incoming minority or international student, we are happy that you have chosen Hanover College to further your education and look forward to meeting you.
 If you are a prospective minority or international student, let us refer you to the Office of Admissions that is specifically designed to answer your questions and assist you with the application process.
 Feel free to contact Admission Office at email@example.com if you have questions.

 President Russell Nichols dedicated The Haq Center, March 15, 1996, in honor of professors Dr. Mythili Haq and Dr. Anwarul Haq, two beloved teachers who advanced the mutual respect of citizens of different countries and backgrounds.
 Dr. Mythili Haq (1926-1995) served the College from 1969 to 1992 as associate professor of sociology.
 She received her master's degree from Presidency College of the University of Madras and her doctorate from the University of Bombay.
 Dr. Anwarul Haq (1923-1990) served the College from 1969 to 1990 as professor of international studies.
 He received his master's degree from the University of Madras and his doctorate from the University of Chicago.